 Place the inked artwork (ink side up) on board/fleece on the floor, then top the art with a piece of card stock you want to print on (bond is not stiff enough for this).
 On top of that, add the second square of fleece, and top it off with the second board.

-Really, you’ve created a board “sandwich” with the artwork and paper touching and protected by the layers of fleece.
+Really, you’ve created a board “sandwich” with the artwork and paper touching and protected by the layers of fleece!
+Students stand on the “board sandwich” to create pressure, which imitates a press.

 The students then stand right on the board, and gently move their feet around the board to ensure all pieces of the art were “impressed”.
 (Make sure they don’t jump or wiggle, or the artwork may smear.)

-Once the student got off, the top board, fleece and card stock is peeled away carefully to reveal the print.
+Once the student gets off, the top board, fleece and card stock is peeled away carefully to reveal the print.
 And, like magic, a collagraph print is made!

 The last part of this blog is a gallery of student collograph self portraits.
 This may have been my favorite class, as the “plates” turned out as beautiful as the prints!